Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 Because we are already running on an OverlayFS, applications using OverlayFS like Podman/Docker won't be able to use the `overlay2` driver.

-To solve this issue, either mount a volume or use an another driver.
+To solve this issue, either mount a volume or use another driver.

 ### NVIDIA drivers